11ways/json-dry/README.md

 Because of this, as soon as `json-dry` encounters a new path that is smaller than the previous one, it'll use that in the future.
 This helps a bit, though more improvements could be made in the future.

+## Project future

+* Possibly use objects or arrays instead of string primitives for references.
+This would speed up serializing and parsing, but be a bit more verbose.
+Tell me what you think in [issue #2](https://github.com/skerit/json-dry/issues/2)

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/skerit/json-dry/releases).

 ## License